ADACS-Australia/murano-jupyterhub/README.md

 ```

 ## Manual upload
 Each release contains a `zip` file that can be uploaded to your Nectar/OpenStack account.
-You can upload directly using the URL.
+You can upload the latest release directly using the URL: https://github.com/ADACS-Australia/murano-jupyterhub/releases/latest/download/jupyterhub.zip

-Go to the releases for this repo.
-Select the latest release.
+Alternatively, go to the releases for this repo, and select your preferred release.
 Under assests, right click on `jupyterhub.zip` and then copy the link address.

 On you Nectar/OpenStack account, navigate to `Applications > Manage > Packages`.
 Then press `+ Import Package` and choose URL as the Package Source.
 Use the link address you copied from the release page.